 3. The archived unit will no longer be available in the unit planner.

-Once the stages of planning are complete, instructors can now push the unit to their classrooms (which will be non-editable in the classrooms they are pushed to). instructors can only push to the classrooms they are teaching for the same cohort subject and grade values of an academic year.
+Once the stages of planning are complete, instructors can now push the unit to the classrooms of the corresponding cohorts (which will be non-editable in the classrooms they are pushed to).
+Instructors can only push to the classrooms they are teaching for the same cohort subject and grade values of an academic year.
 Units can be pushed one at a time and a new section with the same unit title will be created in the classroom linked to the unit which can be edited / deleted in the classroom.

 1. When the unit planner is loaded initially, all the units in it will be in collapsed state (by default) and no material summary (the count of the number of lessons and assessments in side a unit) will be shown on the collapsed unit.
 In this state, there will be no option to push the unit to classrooms, only the archive option will be available.
 Click to expand the unit.